 The University of Louisiana at Lafayette Libraries adhere to the guidelines and principles of the American Library Association Bill of Rights and its accompanying statements of interpretation.
-The University Libraries’ policies are guided by principles of intellectual freedom and access; as such, the Libraries’ collections contain a wide variety of opinions and viewpoints.
+Principles of intellectual freedom and access guide the University Libraries’ policies; as such, the library's collections contain a wide variety of opinions and viewpoints.

 Collection Development Principles

 The E-Resources and Serials collections will follow the general collection development policies of the University Libraries as a whole.
 In brief, the following criteria will influence all collection development decisions for new resources and subscriptions:

 - General university goals

 - Use of library materials

 Under the general collection development guidelines, it is the library's mission that the E-Resources and Serials collection should meet the following goals:

 - Provide materials in useful, accessible formats that support the programs of the University